Vicki Myron: Career

-In November 2008, Myron was excited to learn that a film company was interested in an adaptation, with Meryl Streep proposed to play her.
+In November 2008, Myron learned that a film company was interested in an adaptation, with Meryl Streep proposed to play her.
 The first option was due to expire in June 2012; as of May a final script had not been approved.
-In 2012, Myron said that she had been unhappy with the script and was not sorry that version would not be filmed.
+In 2012, Myron said that she had been unhappy with the script and was not sorry that that version would not be filmed.

 Myron and Witter published a children's picture book, Dewey: The Library Cat, in 2009, and also a book adaptation for middle-grade readers later that year.

 In 2010, Myron and Witter published a sequel, Dewey's Nine Lives, recounting additional stories about Dewey.
 In addition, she discussed material from letters she received about people and their cats.
-That same year, she and Witter published a children's picture book, the second about the cat, called Dewey's Christmas at the Library and intended for 3–6-year olds.
+That same year, she and Witter published a children's picture book, the second about the cat, called Dewey's Christmas at the Library, intended for 3–6-year olds.

 Selected works

 Honors

-In 2012 Myron won the Iowa Association of School Librarians' Goldfinch Award for Dewey: There's a Cat in the Library,.
+In 2012 Myron won the Iowa Association of School Librarians' Goldfinch Award for Dewey: There's a Cat in the Library.
 This book was ranked first by Florida's children in 2011, and it was "in the running for a similar award in Nebraska."
 It is one of two picture books devoted to the cat.